 Carers in Derbyshire has been created by a partnership of unpaid carers and local health, social care and voluntary sector organisations.

 Over the past few years organisations have consistantly received the feedback that local carers found it difficult to know whether online information about carers support was reliable, relevant and up-to-date.
 Carers said the amount of information on different websites was overwhelming and often conflicting - they didn't know where to start or which website to trust.
-Local carer, Paul Lobley, was passionate about good quality information being available for carers and he suggested that organisations and carers work together.
+Local carer, Paul Lobley, is passionate about good quality information being available for carers and he suggested that organisations and carers work together.

 So local carers and a number of health and social care organisations got together to jointly create the Carers in Derbyshire website.
 The website intends to be a ‘starting point’ for carers who are using the internet to find help, advice and support services in Derbyshire at any time of the day or night.

 - Derbyshire County Council Adult Care

 - Derbyshire Carers Association

 - Southern Derbyshire Clinical Commissioning Group (as lead CCG for carers services in Derbyshire, on behalf of: Erewash, Hardwick and North Derbyshire CCGs)

 - Derbyshire Community Health Services (DCHS)